cgadal-packages/pydune/doc/examples/plot_turbulent_flow_sinusoidal_bottom.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 124-129

-One-dimensional case -- interaction fiwth the free surface
+One-dimensional case -- interaction with the free surface
 ==========================================================

 Dependency of the basal shear stress coefficients on the water height